nickknw/nickknowlson.com/_posts/2013-04-16-why-maybe-is-better-than-null.markdown

 something goes wrong, not hide it with Maybe.</a> </h4>

 I've got good news for you - we fundamentally agree in our approach to how errors should be handled!
-You have probably seen some bad examples of Maybe usage, since proper usage would lead to these errors being caught _even earlier_ than a NullPointerException would have.
+You might have seen some bad examples of Maybe usage, since properl usage would lead to these errors being caught _even earlier_ than a NullPointerException would have.

-Buggy code is instead caught at compile-time and your program ends up not _having_ to throw an exception and terminate gracefully because _the bug has already been fixed!_
+You can still choose to do the equivalent of `if (null) return;` and some examples _will do that_, because it makes sense to do in some contexts.
+What matters is that Maybe forces you to think about it at the time of _writing_ the code, and to be _explicit_ about it.

+Instead of you being notified when things go wrong, Maybe forces you to **think things through** in the first place and make an explicit choice about what to do (at least as far as possibly empty values are concerned).

+And finally, for those of you who really love exceptions, implementations of Maybe usually provide an unsafe retrieval method, so you can replicate the behaviour of null (run-time exceptions and all) _if_ that is what you _choose_ to do.

 <h4><a id="real-problem" href="#real-problem" class="header_link">The real
 problem is people not properly reasoning about their functions, that isn't the